Standards-and-Practices/Structured-Rapid-Development/layouts/README.md

 # Layouts
 A screen layout combines xBlocks to fill a technical need (displaying a video with text, delivering an LR, providing an interactive experience).
 We put content (learning resources) into the template's placeholders to rapidly create high-quality learning experiences.

-layouts are used to compose [learning activities](../activities/README.md).
+Layouts are used to compose [learning activities](../activities/README.md).